Fully Remote Jobs Are Rewriting the Rules of Work

 • Challenged industries: Healthcare, manufacturing, and logistics still require physical presence for many roles.

-At the same time, new “remote-native” cities and countries are emerging—places like Lisbon, Medellín, Bali, and Tbilisi are attracting digital talent and offering coworking perks to match.
+At the same time, new “remote-native” cities and countries, such as Lisbon, Medellín, Bali, and Tbilisi, are emerging as attractive destinations for digital talent, offering coworking perks to match.

 Man talking on the phone while working from home at his desk